elarmuzik1993/Replit-Melody-Generator/replit.md

 This is a melody generator web application built with React and Node.js.
 The app allows users to create musical melodies by configuring parameters like tempo, scale, key, and note count.
 It uses Tone.js for audio synthesis and playback, providing an interactive music creation experience in the browser.

+# Recent Changes

+**October 5, 2025**: Fixed blank screen issue on Replit preview
+- Added middleware in `server/index.ts` to handle GitHub Pages base path (`/Replit-Melody-Generator/`)
+- The middleware strips the GitHub Pages prefix from incoming requests in production mode
+- This allows the same build to work on both Replit (root path) and GitHub Pages (with base path)
+- Verified application loads correctly with end-to-end testing

 # User Preferences

 Preferred communication style: Simple, everyday language.